Go on to Part Two

 Oct.
 9 Isleworth, England Borough Road College

-Three bands shared this bill.
-More than likely, the order was Supertramp, Gentle Giant and headliners Black Widow.
+This concert did go ahead as scheduled.
+Malcolm does recall a very early college gig in the south of England with Supertramp, when he shared an enjoyable conversation with that band’s drummer.
+There were three bands on the bill originally, with the order more than likely intended to be Supertramp, Gentle Giant and headliners Black Widow.
+However, it seems that Black Widow canceled, due to an illness in their ranks.
+The other two bands carried on, Giant now cast as the surprise headliners.
 In August, New Musical Express announced that GG was attempting to put together a series of British college and university gigs for the months of October and November.
 This Islewoth concert was one of the earliest confirmed dates to come from that initiative.
-One person in the audience only remembers that GG’s music was complex, there were many instrument changes, and it was “very dark”.
+One person in the audience only remembers that GG’s music was complex, there were many instrument changes, and it was “very dark” in the venue.

 Isleworth ad Oct.
 9, 1971